phthaloc/intrinsic_image_decomposition/README.md

 <img src="imgs/predictions_best_model.png" width=700em>

+Applying the model which was trained on the synthetic dataset, on the real-world IIW dataset delivers some accurate results.
+The following image shows some of the results.
+Especially the images in the first and last rows achieve an accurate decomposition level:

 <img src="imgs/predictions_comparison_sintelmodel_on_iiw.png" width=500em>

+Continuing training of our models on the real-world IIW dataset leads to some problems.
+These problems are described in more detail in the [whitepaper](whitepaper.pdf).
-For a more detailed discussion of results (loss function evaluations and so on) see [whitepaper](whitepaper.pdf).
+There you can find a more detailed discussion of results (loss function evaluations and so on), too.

 ## How to use the scripts